MahaSci/NEA-Seafloor-Litter-Analysis/README.md

 ### High-Level Steps:
 * Outline the high-level steps taken for the analysis.
 ### Data Cleaning & Preprocessing
+- Explain how data was collected, cleaned, and stored, and how this process was managed.
+This could be done in the notebook through comments or markdown cells, or in the dashboard through a data management section.

 - **Data Import & Inspection:** Loaded `01_RAW_NEA-Seafloor-Litter.csv`, checked structure, and identified issues.
 - **Handling Missing Values:** Applied imputation, removal, or "unknown" categorisation.
 - **Standardisation & Formatting:** Reformatted dates, verified categorical consistency.